 The admission process requires applicants to submit an application form supported by at least two references.
 All applicants are interviewed, either in person or using telephone or Skype.
 In the case of applicants applying for entry on the grounds of experience, other appropriate methods may be used in addition.

-Part One modules are worth 20 credits except for the Church Placement which counts for 40 credits and the two Research Methods modules that are worth 10 credits each.
+In Part One students take modules totalling 120 credits.
+All Part One modules are worth 20 credits except for the Reflection on Ministry module which counts for 40 credits and the two Research Methods modules that are worth 10 credits each.

-Not all modules listed below will be available in each year.
+Modules are divided into compulsory and optional categories.
+Compulsory modules will be delivered every year.
+However, not all optional modules will be available in each year.
 The actual modules being delivered in any given year may be found on the teaching schedule by following the link lower on this page.

 15,000 word dissertation, which is worth 60 credits